mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

 1. Create a new file by right clicking the folder `WebContent` and choosing New > File.
 This will create a new file at the same root as your `index.html` file.
 1. Name the new file `Component.js` (case sensitive).
+1. Copy the following snippet into the file.

 ```js
 jQuery.sap.declare("odatalabclient.Component");